AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Research Methods and Materials

 After deploying the \glspl{llm}, we conducted an initial investigation through anecdotal informal tests, literature reviews, and by studying LLM documentations.
 The aim of this preliminary investigation was to identify the key challenges and factors affecting performance---prerequisites for a fair evaluation---and to define our evaluation approach (\cref{sec:evCriteria}).

 We observed that XR devices experience performance degradation during prolonged tasks due to factors such as overheating, battery depletion, and background processes.
 Moreover, they often do not perform at a stable level.
-For instance, with the same model-device pair and parameters, we obtained different results across different runs of the same test.
-We refer to the metric used for measuring this variability as \textit{\dk{Performance Consistency}}.
+For instance, with the same model-device pair and same parameters (input settings), we obtained different results across different runs of the same test.
+We refer to the metric used for measuring this variability as \textit{Performance Consistency}.
+This variability mainly stems from system-level factors such as background OS activity, thermal throttling, power-management adjustments, and initialization overheads during LLM inference.
+These factors cause slight fluctuations even when the model, device, and parameters remain identical across runs.

 Another important factor is execution time: the time taken to execute a particular task.
 In our context, we used a relative term called \textit{Processing Speed}, measured in \textit{tokens per second}.
 We observed variations in processing speed depending on varying string length, batch size, and thread count.
 In addition, \textit{Memory Consumption} and \textit{Battery Consumption} are also important factors to consider.
 Similarly, we observed different processing speeds for different tasks.
 For example, prompt processing and token generation exhibited varying performance, even with the same model-device pairs and parameters.

-In addition to the parameters mentioned above, during the initial investigation, we also noticed that ensuring consistent testing conditions across devices is critical for fair comparisons but challenging to maintain. \dk{For example, variance in a device's \textit{Performance Consistency} could create biases into the results.} LLM performance may vary due to different architectures and device-specific optimizations.
+In addition to the parameters mentioned above, during the initial investigation, we also noticed that ensuring consistent testing conditions across devices is critical for fair comparisons but challenging to maintain.
+For example, variance in a device's \textit{Performance Consistency} could create biases into the results.
+LLM performance may vary due to different architectures and device-specific optimizations.
 Even with identical parameters, the same device and LLM can produce different results due to unknown factors.
 The device's environment, such as exposure to heat or obstructions to the cooling fan, can also affect performance.
 The concise presentation of the findings, and ensuring their reproducibility for re-evaluation and validation, is an additional challenge.
 Considering these challenges, we formulated a set of guidelines as our evaluation approach in~\cref{sec:evCriteria}.
+Based on the outcome of this investigation and to ensure full transparency of the evaluated models, Table~\ref{tab:models} summarizes all 17 LLMs used in our study.